FuzzyCat444/Dutasteride-Pharmacokinetics-Pharmacodynamics/README.md

 # How to Use

 Dosing schedules are entered into the console when the program is running.
 Once the graph is produced and a window opens to display it, the window may then be closed and the user will be prompted to enter another dosing schedule.
 Type 'q' to quit the program.
+Make sure to try the pan and zoom tools at the bottom left of the graph; you can click and drag using both the left and right mouse buttons for different effects.
+The home icon will reset the view.

 ### Format Examples: